A History of Bible Training Institutions in Austria, Part II, from Ampflwang until the closing of Wallsee in 1999

 "tossed before the swine."

 The purchase was finalized soon after the decision was made.
-In spite of my reservations, I continued to give full support to the school
+In spite of my reservations, I continued to support the school publicly and

-The question now, was, "Should we stay and keep trying to melt the ice, or is it time to move?"
-"Should we keep bailing, or leave a sinking
+"Should we stay and keep trying to melt the ice, or is it time to move?"
+"Should we keep bailing, or leave the sinking ship?"
+That matter

-ship?"
 After much prayer and soul-searching, I opted to continue serving on the Board and agreed to teach Bible and other subjects.
-We also
+We would

-gave personal financial support to two students from the Czech Republic and one from Albania.
+continue our committment of personal financial support to two students from the Czech Republic and one from Albania.
+But our future ministry

 The weather on October 2, 1991 was mixed with a little sun, some rain and mostly cloudy skies.
 A huge tractor trailer truck with two trailers